 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Leica M8 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 200D:

 - More detail: Offers more megapixels (24 vs 10.4MP) with a 52% higher linear resolution.